Complete Beginner's Guide to Free Bets

 Step 2: Register an Account

-Next it's time to visit the bookies website to setup your account.
-Provide your personal details including a valid email address, and then verify your identity and age (18+).
+Next it's time to visit the bookies website to setup your new account.
+They'll need some personal details including your email/mobile number, and also to verify your identity and your age.

 Step 3: Make a Deposit